Genoa, WI

 About Genoa, WI

-Genoa is a small community in Wisconsin with a population of 290 residents.
-The median household income is $65,000 per year, which is near the national average.
-The median age in Genoa is 48.3 years.
+Genoa is a small community located in Wisconsin with a population of 290 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $65,000 per year, which is 14% below the national median of $75,149.
+The median age of 48.3 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Genoa, WI